castai/docs/docs/index.md

 ## Support

-Feel free to ask any questions on slack or discord.
+Feel free to ask any questions on slack.
 You can also reach our support on the [website chat](https://cast.ai/#) or email: support@cast.ai